radio4000/components/readme.md

 To release this package under `@radio4000/components` on NPM, bump the version in package.json, create a commit, tag it.
 Create a new release on Github and let the Github action publish it.

-To make sure the build workflows
+To make sure the build workflows:
 - npm run build
 - npm run dev
 - open http://localhost:4000/tests/dist-test.html

-## Creating a new component
+### Creating a new component

 - create a `./src/components/r4-*.js` file
 - export default HTMLElement
 - import and export it in `./src/components/index.js`
 - create an demo in `./examples/r4-*/index.html`
 - reference the demo HTML page in `./vite.config.js`